ashokitschool/DevOps-Documents/README.md

 **Note: We should be able to see EKS cluster nodes here.**

-# Step-10 : Create Jenkins Pipeline #
+# Step-10 : Create Jenkins CI Pipeline #

+# Step-12 : Create Jenkins CD Pipeline #